ShuichiFujii/unix_socket_chat/README.md

 # unix_socket_chat

-A simple command-line chat app with UNIX sockets.
+A simple command-line chat app with UNIX sockets over TCP.

 ## Features

-- Send a message from a client to a server
+- Send a message from a client to a TCP server

 ## How to run